Filmuni-AVAD/audiotechnology/README.md

 ## Further resources

+The lecture is inspired by the course "Communication Acoustics" given by A. Raake and S. Spors at TU Berlin from 2010 until 2015.

 You might want to look at the following resources to get a deeper coverage of the topic: